+NOTE x: MIC checking of ProSe Restricted Code is not needed for 5G ProSe UE-to-Network Relay discovery, hence no optional DUIK is contained in the discovery security materials for 5G ProSe UE-to-Network Relay discovery.

 The 5G DDNMF in the HPLMN of the Announcing UE may send the PC5 security policies associated with the ProSe Restricted Code to the 5G DDNMF in the HPLMN of the Monitoring UE.

 NOTE 2: There are two configurations possible for integrity checking, namely, MIC checked by the 5G DDNMF of the Monitoring UE, and MIC checked at the Monitoring UE side.
 Which of the configuration is used is decided by the 5G DDNMF that assigned the ProSe Restricted Code being monitored, and signalled to the Monitoring UE in the Code-Receiving Security Parameters.

-NOTE 3: The chosen PC5 ciphering algorithm is associated with the ProSe Code.
+NOTE 3: The chosen PC5 ciphering algorithm is associated with the ProSe Code or RSC.

 10. The 5G DDNMF in the HPLMN of the Monitoring UE returns the Discovery Filter and the Code-Receiving Security Parameters, along with the CURRENT_TIME and MAX_OFFSET parameters and the chosen PC5 ciphering algorithm.
 The Monitoring UE takes the same actions with CURRENT_TIME and MAX_OFFSET as described for the Monitoring UE in step 9 of subclause 6.1.3.1 of the current specification.
 The UE stores the Discovery Filter, Code-Receiving Security Parameters, and the chosen PC5 ciphering algorithm together with the ProSe Code.

 If the 5G DDNMF in the HPLMN of the Monitoring UE receives the PC5 security policies associated with the ProSe Restricted Code in step 9, the Monitoring UE’s 5G DDNMF forwards the PC5 security policies to the Monitoring UE.

+For 5G ProSe UE-to-Network Relay discovery, a Relay Discovery Key Response is returned instead of the Discovery Response, and the RSC is included instead of the ProSe Restricted Code.
+The response message contains the discovery security materials as contained in step 9.

 Steps 11 and 12 occur over PC5.